Dentinho: Shakhtar Donetsk

 On 18 May 2011, Dentinho signed a five-year contract with Ukrainian club Shakhtar Donetsk.
 The deal between Corinthians and Shakhtar was reported to be €7.5 million.
 It saw Dentinho join a team with several Brazilian players already amongst their ranks, including former Corinthians teammate Willian and fellow Brazilian U20 player Douglas Costa.

 On 10 July, he came on as a 58th minute substitution for Alex Teixeira, scoring just five minutes into his debut, in a 4–0 win against Obolon Kyiv.
 He managed three goals in 18 league appearances in his first season with Shakhtar.
 The club clinched the title for the 2011–12 Premier League season as well as the Ukrainian Cup.
 Dentinho was an unused substitute for the 2–0 2012 Super Cup victory over Metalurh Donetsk.
 He scored a goal in his first start of the 2012–13 season in a 3–0 victory over Karpaty Lviv.

 In May 2019, Dentinho scored his first hat-trick for Shakhtar in a 4–0 league victory against FC Mariupol.

 On 1 December 2020, Dentinho scored in a 2–0 UEFA Champions League group stage victory against Real Madrid.

-On 8 November 2021 his contract with Shakhtar was expired.
+On 8 November 2021, his contract with Shakhtar expired after ten years at the club.